 What the visitor experiences

-Upon realizing that most cities around the world are characterized by angled buildings, Serra burned with the desire to create a vocabulary that featured curvilinear forms.
-A curved piece may not seem like much when it is small enough to fit in your hand but wait until you are able to walk into and around it.
+Upon realizing that most cities worldwide are characterized by angled buildings, Serra burned with the desire to create a vocabulary that featured curvilinear forms.
+A curved piece may not seem like much when it is small enough to fit in your hand but wait until you can walk into and around it.

 Walking around the curve is a mystery as you begin, but some parts like the cave are self-revealing.
 Stepping inside the cave door, the structure does appear to move in line with your movements.
-At some point, it appears to be leaning over your head and, in another location, leans in the opposite direction from you.
+At some point, it seems to be leaning over your head and, in another location, leans in the opposite direction from you.
 So, how did the Torqued Ellipses by Richard Serra come into being?

 How Serra came up with the idea for the series

-Looking at the floor, one gets the impression that the ellipse there and the one on the ceiling are an inverted reflection of each other.
+Looking at the floor, one gets the impression that the ellipse there and the one on the ceiling are inverted reflections of each other.
 The view from the center of the church gives the impression that both ellipses are a continuous and regular space from the bottom to the top.
 The initial impression interested Serra more and that is how the torqued ellipses project was born.

 Serra’s idea was unheard of both in nature and art, so it had to be formally invented.
 Walking into this art form is the best way to experience this new piece of creativity.
 This, coming from Serra, was not such a wonder as he had been associated with innovative but challenging work for a long time.
 Having begun this unconventional and minimalist art in the 1960s, Serra makes use of industrial materials.